-The insurer/group is to run the Lloyd's developed realistic disaster scenarios ('RDS') as specified in Lloyd's Handbook on "Realistic Disaster Scenarios - Scenario Specification 2020" using aggregates inforce at 1st January 20213.
+The insurer/group is to run the Lloyd's-developed Realistic Disaster Scenarios (RDS) as specified in Lloyd's Handbook on "Realistic Disaster Scenarios - Scenario Specification 2021" using aggregates in force of 1 January 20223.

-This document provides details on ultimate industry-wide settlement values and key assumptions and the insurer/group is to utilise its knowledge of its market share and other pertinent details to arrive at its expected losses.
+This document provides details on ultimate industry-wide settlement values and key assumptions, and the insurer/group is to utilise its knowledge of its market share and other pertinent details to arrive at its expected losses.
 Details of all key assumptions and calculations utilised to arrive at final results must be presented.

-3 Where the fiscal year does not correspond to the calendar year, in-force exposure on the day following the fiscal year-end should be used rather than 1 January 2021.
+3 Where the fiscal year does not correspond to the calendar year, in-force exposure on the day following the fiscal year-end should be used rather than 1 January 2022.

-Further, certain non-peak perils which do not currently exist in vendor models are included in this document, along with the details of key assumptions.
+Further, certain non-peak perils that do not currently exist in vendor models are included in this document, along with the details of key assumptions.